BSc (Hons), Sandwich Including Industrial Placement

 Financial Technology & Innovation

 Year 3 further expands on the previous skills acquired, with a focus on professional quality and management alongside advanced practical skills.

 The innovative final year group project is designed to deepen your understanding of your chosen role and responsibilities as a professional developer, further preparing you for the workplace.
 You will form a game development team and specialise in a technical role of your own choosing for a full academic year.
-You and your team will present the finished game at the annual game expo event attended by both members of the public and industry representatives.
+You and your team will present the finished game at the annual LeveL Up Expo event attended by both members of the public and industry representatives.